-- 4.5.
-Members of staff should read and comply with the instructions on the container supplied or with the packaging.
-Expiry dates must be checked. - 4.6.
-Failure to obtain relief from the prevailing symptom(s) and any other concerns, following administration of prescribed medication, must result in the Parents/Carers being informed.
-The pupil concerned must be referred as necessary to an appropriate medical practitioner.
-In the event of anaphylactic attack it is important to administer an adrenaline pen as soon as possible and then call 999 for an ambulance, stating your postcode. - 4.7.
+- 4.7.
 Pupils with prescribed medication who are being transported, their parents/carers must sign consent forms detailing that medication is appropriate for their child's use and highlighting any known substances to which that the child has an adverse reaction.
 Staff carrying out off site visits must carry out risk assessments and must be fully appraised of pupils who may require such medication. - 4.8.
 There must always be an individual present who is trained in paediatric first aid if under 5's are attending the trip.
 If a pupil intends to go on the excursion without his/her medicine or adrenaline pen, he/she will not be permitted to attend. - 4.9.
 In an emergency situation or a practice of an emergency situation, such as fire drill or school evacuation, pupil's medication would not be taken off site.
 If a child required their medication urgently before access to the school and the child's medication was prohibited, then the emergency services 999 would be called so that they could deal with the child's needs appropriately. - 4.10.
 Sadly, first aid / supporting pupils with medical conditions will not always work and there might be a death in the school.
 Dial 999, have the postcode ready, and ask for immediate police attendance.
 Preserve the scene in case the police wish to investigate. - 4.11.
 Remove all staff and pupils present to another room and keep them there, with clear instructions to not spread any news via email or social media.
-The intention is to limit the opportunity for rumours to start and to ensure the parents / close relatives hear from the correct source. - 4.12.
-Reporting of accidents and incidents of occupational ill-health - 4.13.
-First aid and medical support staff will record incidents in the child's individual records in their year group file stored in the medical room or on the establishment accident form or other appropriate record.
+The intention is to limit the opportunity for rumours to start and to ensure the parents / close relatives hear from the correct source.

+5. Reporting of accidents and incidents of occupational ill-health

+- 5.1.
+First aid and medical support staff will record incidents in the child's individual records in their year group file stored in the medical room or on the School accident form or other appropriate record.
 All administration of medicine must also be recorded.
 Any serious incident must be reported to the Headteacher immediately.
-First aid data will be analysed and on a termly basis and reported to the safety committee. - 4.14.
-Notification for injuries/head bumps will be reported to parents/carers in the following stages: - Stickers for minor head bumps/grazes where a pupil does not display signs of concussion and is not distressed. - Stickers + letter home and/or telephone call for more serious head bumps and any other more serious injury. - 4.15.
-Any significant incident should be discussed with the Headteacher and will normally be reported to parents/carers by telephone straight away.

-4.16.
-Notification will be made by the Headteacher to:
+First aid data will be analysed and on a termly basis and reported to the safety committee. - 5.2.
+Notification for injuries/head bumps will be reported to parents/carers in the following stages: - Stickers for minor head bumps/grazes where a pupil does not display signs of concussion and is not distressed. - Stickers + letter home and/or telephone call for more serious head bumps and any other more serious injury. - 5.3.
+Any significant incident should be discussed with the Headteacher and will normally be reported to parents/carers by telephone straight away. - 5.4.
+Notification will be made by the Headteacher to: - Health and Safety Executive (through Delegated Services) as required under RIDDOR (Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 2013. - OFSTED if it is a serious incident and there are safeguarding issues. - The LA if it is a serious incident and there are safeguarding issues.